Freedom in the World

 In addition to drawing advice from the Consultative Council, the monarchy has a tradition of consulting with select members of Saudi society.
 However, the process is not equally open to all citizens.
 From the king to local governors, royal family officials periodically host meetings for citizens to air grievances and seek access to money or power.
 These meetings are irregular, and while they afford some citizens rare opportunities to meet with the powerful, the outcomes reinforce the personalized nature of authority.

 D. Freedom of Expression and Belief: 3 / 16

 Islam is the official religion, and all Saudis are required by law to be Muslims.
+A 2014 royal decree punishes atheism with up to 20 years in prison.
 The government prohibits the public practice of any religion other than Islam and restricts the religious practices of the Shiite and Sufi Muslim minority sects.
 Although the government recognizes the right of non-Muslims to worship in private, it does not always respect this right in practice.
 The building of Shiite mosques is banned.

 Academic freedom is restricted, and informers monitor classrooms for compliance with curriculum rules, such as a ban on teaching secular philosophy and religions other than Islam.
-Despite changes to textbooks in recent years, intolerance in the classroom remains an important problem, as some teachers continue to espouse discriminatory and hateful views of non-Muslims and Muslim minority sects.
+Despite changes to textbooks in recent years, intolerance in the classroom remains a significant problem, as some educators continue to espouse discriminatory and hateful views of non-Muslims and Muslim minority sects.